The Biggest Garage Sale Mistakes That Will Cost You Money

 Who doesn't love a good garage sale?
-Seeking them out for weekend shopping is a fun (and often rewarding!) hobby or occasional activity.
+Seeking them out for weekend shopping is a fun (and often rewarding!) hobby or activity.
 But having a garage sale?
-While also entertaining and worthwhile, it's a lot of work.
+While also entertaining, it's a lot of work.

-If you are going to all the effort of purging, cleaning, pricing, setting up, advertising, and running your sale you want everything to go great.
+If you are going to all the effort of purging, cleaning, pricing, setting up, advertising, and running a yard sale you want everything to go great.
 Well, let's be honest.
-You want it to make a lot of money.
+By "have a great garage sale" you really mean "have a profitable garage sale."

-So avoid these mistakes and make your next garage sale great!
+So avoid these mistakes and make your next garage sale worthwhile!

 A Late Start

 A note on "large" bills: remember not only the possibility of scams but also your limited change (no matter how much you started with).
-You are not a bank and cannot be expected to safely accept a $100 or to break a $50 for a $2 stuffed animal.
-Don't be afraid to say no - often people will 'miraculously' come up with a smaller bill after the big one is turned down!
+You are not a bank and cannot be expected to safely accept a one hundred dollar bill or to break a fifty for a $2 stuffed animal.
+Don't be afraid to say no - often people will miraculously come up with a smaller bill after the big one is turned down!

-That said, don't expect to have success with online pricing at a garage sale.
+That said, don't expect to successfully sell your old stuff at internet prices.
 This means no charging what the item "sells for on eBay."
 Garage sales are typically for bargain hunters, not collectors able and willing to pay top dollar.

 A note on eBay print-outs: If you'd like to show browsers how much something is worth on eBay, thereby illustrating your excellent price, be sure to showcase a range of prices it clearly sold for (not simply asking prices, in other words).